strdco/callfordataspeakers.com/README.md

 ## Front-end web

-The frontend is built on Node.js, hosted as an Azure WebApp behind a Cloudfront CDN.
+The frontend is built on Node.js, hosted as an Azure WebApp behind a Cloudflare CDN.

 I'm an old-school developer, so I don't feel comfortable using lots of scaffolding and libraries.
 This means the code is simpler, but it unfortunately also means it isn't